fbpx

 Yes – as long as your car meets your lender's criteria relating to age and condition and that you use it at least 50% of the time for business purposes, you can opt for a chattel mortgage and buy the car for your business.

-Can Savvy help me access bad credit loans for private seller cars?
+Can Savvy help me access a bad credit loan for a privately-sold car?

 Yes – we can help you access bad credit car finance through our lenders.
 It’s important to note that loans of this nature come with higher interest rates and greater restrictions on the amount you’re able to borrow due to the level of risk associated with a lower credit score.